prathmeshsoni/Money-Management/README.md

 ## Screenshots

-Visit our [Screenshots Page](https://private-app.prathmeshsoni.works/view/115) for a visual walkthrough of the Money Manager Website.
+Visit our <a href="https://private-app.prathmeshsoni.works/view/115" target="_blank">Screenshots Page</a> for a visual walkthrough of the Money Manager Website.

 Demo Video 👇: